middleman/middlemanapp.com/source/basics/asset-pipeline.markdown

 ## Sprockets Import Path

-If you have assets in directories other than your `:js_dir` or `:css_dir`, you can make them importable by addin them to your Sprockets import path.
+If you have assets in directories other than your `:js_dir` or `:css_dir`, you can make them importable by adding them to your Sprockets import path.
 Add this to your `config.rb`:

 ```ruby
 ready do